nodegit/nodegit/README.md

 sudo pacman -S base-devel
 ```

+Note that GCC/G++ 4.7+ are required, as the library makes use of some c++11 std calls.

 #### Windows ####

 - [Download and install Python](https://www.python.org/download/windows).
 - [Download and install VS Express](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop).

 You may have to add a build flag to the installation process to successfully install.
 Try first without, if the build fails, try again with the flag.

 *Allegedly the order in which you install Visual Studio could trigger this error.*